 I’ve been going a little baking mad these last few weeks.
-I know I am well overdue to provide you guys with a lunch or dinner recipe that is not centred around flours and nut meals, but I seem to be possessed by the baking bug of late.
+I know I am well overdue to provide you guys with a lunch or dinner recipe that is not centred around flours and nut meals, but I seem to be possessed by the baking bug of late, hence this Pumpkin Pie Granola.
 I blame the weather, as when its rainy there is nothing more comforting than the oven humming away and the smell of baking bread/cakes/slices etc.

 As it generally continues to warm up though despite all this delicious rain, I have found myself craving a good granola.
 I’ve been fantasising about the perfect granola (yes, sad that I fantasise about food) providing a base that I can splash some icy cold milk on old school style, then crunch away on in the mornings Brisbane heat.

 I thought about buying one for a fleeting moment, but there are so many packaged granolas out there on supermarket shelves that are just plain inadequate to be frank.
 As soon as most mainstream companies go gluten free they jack up the ‘natural sugars’ to compensate with loads of dried fruit, honey, rice malt and so on.
 Often to keep them cheaper they use refined gluten free grains too like white rice flakes or puffed rice.
 I know there are some alternatives to this stereotype on the market in health food stores and online, but they are certainly far and few between don’t you think?